zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Bob says that there is a problem with his bill.
 The re is a “billing error” (error).
 An “error” is a mistake.
 A “billing error” is a mistak e in the amount of money that the company says you have to pay.
 Bob is calling “to di spute” (dispute) his bill.
 “To dispute” means to disagree about something, especia lly when you think there is something wrong.
 In this case, Bob thinks there’s s omething wrong with his bill, so he’s disputing it.
 He’s saying “No, that’s wrong , that’s incorrect.”
 We often use this verb when there are problems with money and the amount of money on a bill.

-Regina says, “Let me take a look at your statement. ” A “statement” (statement) here refers to a written report – or again, nowaday s, an electronic report – that shows all of your financial activity over a certain  period of time.
+Regina says, “Let me take a look at your statement. ” A “statement” (statement) here refers to a written report – or again, nowadays, an electronic report – that shows all of your financial activity over a certain  period of time.
 For example, many of us have credit cards.
 Every month, the cred it card company sends us a “statement” which has a list of all the things we b ought with our credit card as well as how much money we paid to the credit card c ompany during that same area of time.
 That’s a “statement.”
 Regina is going  to look at Bob’s statement – electronically, of course.

 She says, “Your last bill was $650 and it is past d ue.”
 If a bill is “past (past) due (due),” it is late.
 It has not been paid on time an d still needs to be paid.
 We may also use the term “overdue” (overdue).
 A bill that is “overdue” or “past due” is a bill that has not been paid on time.
 So if you have  to pay your rent on the first of